canalplus/rx-player/src/parsers/manifest/dash/wasm-parser/README.md

 ### How Manifest parsing works in the RxPlayer

-In the RxPlayer every Manifest parser output the same final Manifest format which follow the same structure regardless of the transport protocol used (e.g. DASH, Smooth etc.).
+In the RxPlayer every Manifest parser outputs the same final Manifest format which follows the same structure regardless of the transport protocol used (e.g. DASH, Smooth etc.).

 For the MPD (DASH's Manifest format), this transformation (from an XML to that final